miroslavpejic85/mirotalk/README.md

 -   No download, plug-in or login required, entirely browser based
 -   Unlimited number of conference rooms without call time limitation
 -   Desktop and Mobile compatible
--   Optimized Room Url Sharing (share it to your participants, wait them to join)
+-   Optimized Room URL Sharing (share it to your participants, wait them to join)
--   WebCam Streaming (Front - Rear for mobile)
+-   Webcam Streaming (Front - Rear for mobile)
--   Audio Streaming
+-   Audio Streaming crystal clear
 -   Screen Sharing to present documents, slides, and more...
 -   File Sharing, share any files to your participants in the room
 -   Select Audio Input - Output && Video source